uikit/uikit-site/docs/pages/visibility.md

 ## Toggle

-To display elements on hover or focus only, add the `.uk-visible-toggle` class to a parent element and one of the following classes to any child elements which should be hidden.
+To display elements on hover or focus only, add the `.uk-visible-toggle` class to a parent element and one of the following classes to any child elements that should be hidden.

 | Class                 | Description                                                    |
 |-----------------------|----------------------------------------------------------------|